ivanproskuryakov/Aisel/README.md

 About
 ========================

-Aisel is young open source project based on combination Symfony2 with AngularJS for frontend, project started as experiment in january 2014.
+Aisel is open source project based on combination Symfony2 with AngularJS for frontend, project started as experiment in january 2014.
 Aisel still remains not finished, but has minimal list of features for quick-start.<br/>

 Project website: http://aisel.co/<br/>
 Sandbox frontend: http://sandbox.aisel.co/<br/>
 Sandbox administration: http://sandbox.aisel.co/administration [backenduser/backenduser]

 Installation
 ========================